 I stood for election in 2010 because I was concerned about growing alienation from democratic politics.
 I’ve tried to make politics more accessible – with my Big Conversation, monthly e-newsletter, weekly diary blog and more.
 But our system needs to change too.
 We have an outdated electoral system and over centralisation in London.
 We need a reformed democracy, with proportional representation and genuine devolution of powers and resources.

 I support proportional representation because our current ‘First Past the Post’ voting system means some people’s votes are worth more than others.
-I am Chair of the Labour Campaign for Electoral Reform, a founding member of the new All-Party Parliamentary Group on PR set up in 2016, and I backed the Alternative Vote system in the 2011 referendum, even though it fell short of full proportional representation.
+I am Vice-Chair of the Labour Campaign for Electoral Reform, a founding member of the All-Party Parliamentary Group on PR set up in 2016, and I backed the Alternative Vote system in the 2011 referendum, even though it fell short of full proportional representation.

 Giving power to local people